m4rkw/linux-server-hardening-guide/README.md

 ## Two-factor SSH and sudo authentication

-I highly recommend using the duo pam module - https://duo.com/docs/duounix - for sshd and sudo access.
+I highly recommend using the [duo pam module](https://duo.com/docs/duounix) - for sshd and sudo access.
 It's very convenient, provides a much greater level of security than ssh keys alone and is free for personal use.

 1. Compile and install the pam module
 2. Create a Unix application on the duo website